KaustubhK94/Marathi_RAG_llamaindex/README.md

   - [click here](https://dashboard.cohere.com/api-keys) for Cohere API Key
   - [click here](https://astra.datastax.com/org/5cbd84bf-4cde-4e36-87dd-8302ee7d8eca/database) For creating your Vector DB.
 - you need to save these API KEYS and Endpoint in a separate '.env' file.
+- Ensure that you've downloaded the weights of the huggingface model try running marathi_rag_app.py first locally.
 - once properly set open the terminal on your IDE and run `streamlit run Maarathi_RAG_UI.py`.